Sage/carbon/rfcs/text/semantic-release.md

 ## Release Notes

-In version 4.3.0 we introduced [`renogen`](https://github.com/DDAZZA/renogen) a ruby gem to allow us to write release notes as a collection of changes.
-Prior to this I believe they were written and updated by each collaborator.
+In version 4.3.0, we introduced [`renogen`](https://github.com/DDAZZA/renogen) (a Ruby gem to allow us to write release notes as a collection of changes).
+Prior to this, the release notes were written and updated by each collaborator manually in the old `CHANGELOG.md` file.

-[`semantic-release`](https://github.com/semantic-release/semantic-release) has a package called [`@semantic-release/changelog`](https://github.com/semantic-release/changelog) when used in conjunction with [`@semantic-release/git`](https://github.com/semantic-release/git) and
+[`semantic-release`](https://github.com/semantic-release/semantic-release) has a package called [`@semantic-release/changelog`](https://github.com/semantic-release/changelog).
+When used in conjunction with [`@semantic-release/git`](https://github.com/semantic-release/git) and
 [`@semantic-release/npm`](https://github.com/semantic-release/npm) it will maintain a changelog that is committed to git and published to [NPM](https://www.npmjs.com/).
-We will use this to help communicate the features that each release brings.
-The changelog will include the `TYPE`, `SCOPE` and `DESCRIPTION`, it will not include the `BODY` but it will include a link to the relevant pull request.
+We will use this to help communicate the features included in each release.
+The changelog will include the `TYPE`, `SCOPE` and `DESCRIPTION` from the commit messages.
+It will not include the `BODY` but it will include a link to the relevant pull request.

 ## Maintenance Releases